コンテンツにスキップ

 “Cai Guo-Qiang Exhibition: Return and Return”

-``Night Cherry Blossoms'' created on this day will be exhibited in the Grand Gallery.
-The cherry blossoms also remind me of the ``Iwaki Ten Thousand Cherry Blossom Project'' in Fukushima, with which Cai has a deep connection.
+The work "Night Cherry Blossoms" created on this day will be exhibited in the Grand Gallery.
+Cherry blossoms also remind Tsai of the "Iwaki 10,000 Cherry Blossoms Project" in Fukushima, which he has a deep connection with.

 The Deutsche Bank Collection Photo by Jon Linkins, courtesy: Queensland Art Gallery | Gallery of Modern Art